 The Clinical Psychology Training Consortium offers advanced training at the postdoctoral level for qualified individuals.
 The primary purpose of the fellowship is to provide a training program that assures the development of proficiency in a specific area of clinical psychology, with emphasis on clinical research and clinical service.
 Two years of postdoctoral training is considered optimal but a one-year commitment is available for some of the fellowship positions.
-In order to graduate from the program as a postdoctoral fellow and receive a certificate of completion, the fellow must complete at least twelve months in the fellowship with a Ph.D.
+In order to graduate from the program as a postdoctoral fellow and receive a certificate of completion, the fellow must complete at least twelve months in the fellowship with a doctoral degree.

 The Director of the Training Consortium and the Track Coordinator oversee the fellowships across all the hospitals.
-All fellows meet with the Director once per year and more often as necessary.
-The training committee sets general policy, but most training issues fall to the individual faculty mentors/supervisors and "track" (i.e., child clinical, adult clinical, neuropsychology, and behavioral medicine) committees to decide.
+All postdoctoral fellows meet with the Director once per year and more often as necessary.
+The Training Committee sets general policy, but most training issues fall to the individual faculty mentor(s)/supervisor(s) and track (i.e., Adult, Child, Health Psychology/Behavioral Medicine, and Neuropsychology) committees to decide.
 Each faculty mentor has the role of overseeing the specific goals of the trainee.

-Specific training objectives are formulated at the beginning of the fellowship with supervisors.
+Specific individualized training activities are formulated at the beginning of the fellowship with supervisor(s).
 Evaluation is based on a competency-based format which emphasizes acquisition of special clinical skills and/or research abilities.
-Training objectives are achieved through an apprenticeship model where the fellow works closely with a faculty member in the provision of clinical services and/or in conducting research.
-The faculty member serves as primary supervisor and role model, and the close supervisory relationship permits the fellow to develop clinical and/or research skills as well as role identity.
+Training objectives are achieved through an apprenticeship model where the postdoctoral fellow works closely with a faculty member in the provision of clinical services and/or in conducting research.
+The faculty member serves as primary supervisor and role model, and the close supervisory relationship permits the postdoctoral fellow to develop clinical and/or research skills as well as role identity.
 The amount of individual and group supervision varies across fellowships.
 The minimum amount of individual supervision is two hours per week.
 General guidelines for the research and clinical options are described below.

 Research Emphasis.
-Fellows in the research track spend at least 60% and up to 100% of their time on research.
+Postdoctoral fellows in the research track spend at least 60% and up to 100% of their time on research.
 The primary goal of the research track is to develop both the knowledge base and the skills to begin an independent research career within the chosen specialty area.
 This will include: 1) a critical understanding of the literature and the current issues in the field; and 2) the ability to independently develop a specific research project.
-Fellows whose positions have a primary research focus are most often provided with experience working on grant-funded projects.
+Postdoctoral fellows whose positions have a primary research focus are most often provided with experience working on grant-funded projects.
 Close supervision is provided for experimental design, research techniques and grant writing.
 Grant writing is a focus of the training in some, but not all, of the fellowships.